 15 years!
 We have been working with local communities, forging international friendships, and rafting the Pacuare since 2003.

-Working in small Costa Rican communities like Tucurrique and Dulce Nombre, our high school group joins forces with local families to repair homes, make improvements to community structures, teach English, paint classrooms, practice our Spanish and play futbol while taking in the scenic and wild tropical forests.
+Working in small Costa Rican communities like Tucurrique, our high school group joins forces with local families to repair homes, make improvements to community structures, teach English, paint classrooms, practice our Spanish and play futbol while taking in the scenic and wild tropical forests.

 Students on our high school program will take on a world-class whitewater rafting challenge!
 Paddling through rugged canyons, alongside lush tropical rainforests, beneath colorful parrots, and over thrilling Class III and IV rapids, we'll utilize teamwork and smile all the way down the river to the enchanting El Nido Del Tigre riverside lodge.